yonatancoo/KernelPractice/ResearchJournal.md

 Relying on the same approach I used for getdents64 on the read syscall (using the file descriptor to tell which file is being opened), it should be possible to "adjust" the contents of refcnt as needed.

-# Notes
+# Appendix

-Decided to make the module params editable via their /sys/ files in order to enable them to be changed during module runtime.
+1. Decided to make the module params editable via their /sys/ files in order to enable them to be changed during module runtime.
-Moved "common" functions (functions used by multiple files) to a different file.
+2. Moved "common" functions (functions used by multiple files) to a different file.
+3. While testing stage-3, I saw that after "pinging" (curling) the hidden socket, an additional socket was created.
+One that was not hidden by the module.
+That socket "belongs" to the "client", so while it's technically not the socket we're trying to hide it does make it obvious that the socket exists.

+After rereading tcp4_seq_show I saw that the ip and port of the socket are stored in different structs, depending on the current socket state.
+Adding a switch statement which extracts the values from the correct struct fixed the issue.